luigidcsoares/luigidcsoares.github.io/papers/sbmf-2024_open-banking/errata/index.md

 This is a list of typos and other issues found in the paper:

-* Page 14: The posterior probability of "High" given "Uber" should be 2/7, so that the column adds up to one.
+* Page 14: The posterior probability of "High" given "Uber" should be 2/7, so that the column adds up to one (i.e., it is a valid probability distribution).

 * Page 22: On Table 7,
   - The caption should read "when demographic data is **not** available".